ayya-anan/framework/readme.md

 ## Core design principles

-- Multi tenancy must be at the core
+- Multi tenancy is at the core

 Logging framework must be capable of saving tenant logs in respective tenant log store